aojewola/TimeConversion_HackerrankChallenge/README.md

-This repo contains conde I wrote to solve Hackerrank Time Conversion problem question
+This repo contains code I wrote to solve Hackerrank Problem Question on time conversion